Salt Lake City

 cc bldg

-Less than five hours from all five of Utah’s national parks.
+You’re less than 5 hours away from all five of Utah’s stunning national parks.

-Ten world-class ski resorts within one hour of the city.
+Ten top-rated ski resorts are within an hour of the city.

 Living Here

-• Utah’s capital and the 46th largest metropolitan area in the US.
+• It’s the capital of Utah and ranks as the 46th largest metro area in the U.S.

 Working for the City